 Due to PRC legal restrictions on foreign ownership in internet-based businesses, including online education services, neither we nor our subsidiaries own any equity interest or direct foreign investment in the VIE, or control through equity ownership or investment of the VIE.
 Xiaofeng Gao, our Chairman of the Board of Directors and Co-Chief Executive Officer, and Lugang Hua, our Chief Technology Officer, act as nominee shareholders of the VIE.
-We rely on contractual arrangements among our PRC subsidiary, the VIE and the VIE's nominee shareholders, which allow our PRC subsidiary to (i) exercise effective control over the VIE and the VIE's subsidiary, (ii) receive substantially all of the economic benefits and absorb substantially all of the losses of the VIE and the VIE's subsidiary, and (iii) have an exclusive option to purchase all or part of the equity interests in the VIE when and to the extent permitted by PRC law, to consolidate the financial results of the VIE and VIE's subsidiary in our consolidated financial statements in accordance with U.S. GAAP.
+We rely on contractual arrangements among our PRC subsidiary, the VIE and the VIE's nominee shareholders, which allow us to receive substantially all of the economic benefits and absorb substantially all of the losses of the VIE and the VIE's subsidiary and have an exclusive option to purchase all or part of the equity interests in the VIE when and to the extent permitted by PRC law.
+Because of these contractual arrangements, Skillful Craftsman is considered the primary beneficiary of the VIE for accounting purposes and is able to consolidate the financial results of the VIE and VIE's subsidiary in the consolidated financial statements in accordance with U.S. GAAP.
 We refer to these contractual arrangements as the VIE Agreements.
 Our PRC subsidiary, the VIE and the VIE's shareholders entered into the VIE Agreements on July 17, 2019.
 These contractual arrangements have not been tested in a court of law in the PRC.
 Other than the foregoing, Skillful Craftsman does not have business operations as the holding company.